wildthinkslaboratory/blog-kit/_pages/calculus/secant2.md

 ---

 # :::: clue
-# --aliceblue question
+# --outlinebox question
 ###### Car Ride
 The graph shows the position of the car through time.
 Figure out how fast the car is traveling at times $t=1$, $t=2$ and $t=3$
-# --aliceblue
+# --outlinebox
 # ::::

 # :::: notes